Venus Retrograde – Venus’ Descent Into The Underworld

 Yes, just like Sun has a cycle (365 days, or a year), just like Moon has a cycle (29 days, or a lunar month), so does Venus.

-What is spectacular about the Venus cycle is that it has two distinct phases: Venus rising as a morning star, and as an evening star.
+What is spectacular about the Venus cycle is that it has two distinct phases: Venus morning star, and Venus evening star.

 For 9 months (btw, did you know that Venus cycle correlates to the human gestation?)
 Venus rises before the Sun.
 This is her morning star phase.